5jt/dyalog-cookbook/manuscript/18 GUI.md

 However, the principal ideas can still be used but the list of controls were better compiled from scratch at the start of each callback function rather than having them as a static list in a namespace.

-Paul Mansour came up with many of the ideas outlined here.
+It was Paul Mansour came up with many of the ideas outlined here.
 We stole plenty from him and owe him a big thank you.